rosettatype/design-regression/_posts/2021-10-12-breaking-arabic.md

 To be able to carry out this process, the reader of the Arabic language needs a simultaneous visualization of the complete Arabic [graphemic word](#sn:graphemic-word).
 Hyphenation would break this visualization and make it more difficult to identify its parts.
 Consequently the Arabic language has never been hyphenated.
 Furthermore, the connected nature of the Arabic script allows the calligrapher (and, to a lesser extent, the typographer) to elongate or shrink words to fit them on lines of equal width, so that there is no need for hyphenation in the first place.

 The choice of not hyphenating Arabic language has been inherited by all other languages using the Arabic script, even though languages such as [Turkish](#sn:Turkish) or Persian could very well benefit from such a method.
 This would apply especially in printed media, in which columns may be narrow.
-Furthermore, in typography, lengthening of connecting strokes between Arabic letters in order to compensate exceeding whitespace is not as easy as in calligraphy.
+Furthermore, in typography, lengthening of connecting strokes between Arabic letters in order to compensate for excessive whitespace is not as easy as in calligraphy.

 Once again Uyghur broke the rule.
-Reformers probably considered hyphenation as a feature inherent to all phonographic writing systems and decided to take the plunge and be the first (and only, for the moment) Arabic-script language in the world adopting it.
+Reformers probably considered hyphenation as a feature inherent in all phonographic writing systems and decided to take the plunge and be the first (and only, for the moment) Arabic-script language in the world adopting it.

 Of course this decision was taken at a time when typesetting was mechanical and such an operation was still possible.
-In digital typography, hyphenation of Arabic script is quite a challenge since it requires redefining the basic contextual behaviour or letters, which is handled at a very low level by the operating system.
+In digital typography, hyphenation of Arabic script is quite a challenge since it requires redefining the basic contextual behaviour of letters, which is handled at a very low level by the operating system.
 Systems such as XeTeX can do it in a rather tricky way (cf. Haralambous, 2021) but not (yet) word processing software, at least not automatically.
 And hyphenation, by its nature, should be automatic.

 ## Font design of hyphenated Arabic script